the-turing-way/the-turing-way/Chapter_Version_Control.md

 **Checkout:** Git command to switch to a specific file, branch, or commit.
 Allows you to activate older versions of files or commits or switch between active branches.

-**Clone:** Copy of an existing git repository, normally from some remote location to your local environment.
+**Clone:** Copy of an existing Git repository, normally from some remote location to your local environment.
 When you clone a repo you copy its entire history as well as all branches.

 **Commit:** Snapshot of project history.
 Records changes to the repository with.
 A commit can contain the changes of a single file or a range of files and directories.

 **Commit message:** A message the user can attach to a commit to explain what it contains.

-**Git:** Version control system that Github is built around.
+**Git:** Version control system that GitHub is built around.
 It is a widely used open source distributed version control system developed by the author of Linux.

-**GitHub:** An online hosting and version control service which centres around the version control software git.
+**GitHub:** An online hosting and version control service which centres around the version control software Git.
 It has a great many features to aid collaboration between users.

 **HEAD:** the latest commit on the branch which is currently checked out

-**Issues:** Bug tracking system for Github.
+**Issues:** Bug tracking system for GitHub.
 Collaborators can use issues to report bugs, request features, or set milestones for projects.
 Issues are tracked, reported, and closed by collaborators during the development process.
 They’re a great way of communicating with your team and reporting progress.

 **Master branch:** the repository’s main branch.
 Depending on the work flow it is the one people work on or the one where the integration happens.